Connect with others who understand.

 • Monosodium glutamate (MSG), a common flavor enhancer

 Both food allergies and food intolerances can lead to gastrointestinal symptoms such as abdominal pain, cramping, vomiting, or diarrhea.
-Symptoms of food intolerance are usually limited to the digestive system, while food allergies can cause a much wider array of symptoms in multiple body systems.
+Symptoms of food intolerance are usually limited to the digestive system and are not life-threatening.
+However, food allergies can cause a wider range of symptoms that affect different parts of the body.
 Reactions to food allergies commonly cause itching and skin rash, swelling in the mouth and throat, and asthma in addition to gastrointestinal symptoms.

 Unlike food intolerance, food allergies can trigger a potentially fatal reaction called anaphylaxis.
-Anaphylactic reactions require immediate treatment with an epinephrine auto-injector followed by a trip to the emergency room.
-Food intolerance cannot trigger anaphylaxis.
+Anaphylactic reactions require immediate treatment with epinephrine followed by a trip to the emergency room.
+Food intolerances cannot trigger anaphylaxis.

 Read more details about food allergy symptoms.

-Reactions to food allergies usually happen within two hours of eating an allergenic food, often much faster.
-Reactions to food intolerance can be delayed as long as 20 hours after ingesting a food to which someone is intolerant.
+Reactions to food allergies usually happen within two hours of eating something you’re allergic to, and often even faster.
+In contrast, reactions to food intolerance can take much longer to show up, sometimes up to 20 hours after eating the food.

-Another key difference between food allergy and food intolerance is that when a person is allergic to a food, exposure to a tiny amount — even cutting a safe food with the same knife used to cut an allergenic food — can cause a severe reaction.
-However, a person who is intolerant to a food can often eat a small amount of it without experiencing symptoms.
+Another key difference between food allergy and food intolerance is that when someone is allergic to a food, exposure to a tiny amount — even cutting a safe food with the same knife used to cut an allergenic food — can cause a severe reaction.
+However, a person who is intolerant to a food can often eat a small amount without experiencing symptoms.

 Causes of Food Allergy vs. Food Intolerance

-The development of both food allergy and food intolerance is influenced by genetic factors.
+Genetic factors influence the development of both food allergy and food intolerance.
 Both conditions tend to run in families.

-Food intolerance is a dysfunction of the gastrointestinal system.
-In food intolerance, the body is unable to fully digest a food.
+Food intolerance happens when the digestive system has trouble processing certain foods.
 Celiac disease is a bit more complicated.
-Celiac disease is caused by an autoimmune condition that leads to the inability to tolerate any amount of gluten, a protein found in many grains.
+It’s an autoimmune condition where the body can’t tolerate any amount of gluten, a protein found in many grains like wheat, barley, and rye.

-Some food intolerances, are caused by a lack of a particular enzyme needed to digest the food in question.
-For example, lactose is a sugar found in milk and some other dairy foods.
-Lactase is the enzyme needed to digest lactose.
+Some food intolerances happen because the body doesn’t have enough of the enzyme needed to properly digest certain foods.
+For example, lactose, a sugar found in milk and some other dairy foods, requires the enzyme lactase for digestion.
 People with lactose intolerance make low levels of lactase.
 For this reason, they may be able to eat a small amount of lactose-containing food without symptoms, but a large portion of the same food could cause intense digestive symptoms.
 Again, celiac disease is the exception.
-Celiac disease requires complete avoidance of gluten to prevent a severe gastrointestinal reaction.
+People with celiac disease must completely avoid gluten to prevent a reaction, which can cause symptoms like stomach problems, skin rashes, and joint pain.

 Diagnosis of Food Allergy vs. Food Intolerance

-Elimination diets and food challenges are both used to diagnose food allergies and food intolerances.
-These tests are the only methods used to diagnose most food intolerances, while the process of diagnosing food allergies usually begins with a skin prick test or a blood test to narrow down possible allergens.
-Skin and blood tests cannot identify food tolerances.
+Elimination diets and food challenges are used to diagnose food allergies and food intolerances.
+These tests are the only methods used to diagnose most food intolerances, while diagnosing food allergies usually starts with a skin prick test or a blood test to identify possible allergens.
+Skin and blood tests cannot identify food intolerances.

 Read more about how food allergies are diagnosed.